cyverse-archive/metadactyl-clj/README.markdown

 ### Errors

-If a service call causes an exception that is not caught by the service itself then Metadactyl will respond with a standardized error message:
+If a service call causes an exception that is not caught by the service itself then metadactyl-clj will respond with a standardized error message:

 ```json
 {